Trust deficit owing to massive build up between India-China military level talks

 During the June 22 talks, India had sought for disengagement, following which it was said that the discussions were positive in nature.

 While there has been no violent clash or any skirmish since the June 15, Galwan Valley incident, tensions are high.
 In fact that there has been no disengagement and officials familiar with the matter say that only baby steps have been taken.
 This is an indication that the Indian Army is prepared for a long haul.

 An estimate would suggest that the issue could drag on until October, before status quo is restored.
-India on the other hand would continue to engage China both on the military as well as diplomatic level.
+India, on the other hand, would continue to engage China both on the military as well as diplomatic level.